arosenfeld/immunedb/docs/pipeline.rst

                     J_NTS_UPSTREAM_OF_CDR3 J_ANCHOR_SIZE J_MIN_ANCHOR_LEN /path/to/sequence-data-directory

-Where ``J_NTS_UPSTREAM_OF_CDR3`` are the fixed number of nucleotides in each germline J gene upstream of the CDR3, J_ANCHOR_SIZE is the number of nucleotides to use as an anchor, and J_MIN_ANCHOR_LEN dictates how many bases must match.
+Where ``J_NTS_UPSTREAM_OF_CDR3`` are the fixed number of nucleotides in each germline J gene upstream of the CDR3, ``J_ANCHOR_SIZE`` is the number of nucleotides to use as an anchor, and ``J_MIN_ANCHOR_LEN`` dictates how many bases must match.
-Their values for humans are 31, 18, and 12 respectively.
-Graphically:
+**Their values for IMGT human germlines are 31, 18, and 12 respectively**.
+When using other germlines, these values may be different.
+The regions are shown graphically below:

 .. code-block:: bash